-The company is also behind the Rado Star Prize, a competition that supports up and coming and promising designers from all over the world.
+The company is also behind the Rado Star Prize, a competition that supports up-and-coming designers from all over the world.
 There are a number of Star Prize events held in different cities (such as Mexico, Madrid, Milan, and New York City), and all search for and promote the work of new designers.
-The brand provides a platform for these designers to showcase their work, as well as developing new products with materials that Rado is known for.
+The brand provides a platform for these designers to showcase their work and develop new products with materials that Rado is known for.

 In an interview, Rado CEO Matthias Breschan talked about working with industrial designers.
-In order to create fresh and innovative designs, the company chose designers who are not part of the watch industry but had specializations in their respective fields.
+To create fresh and innovative designs, the company chose designers who are not part of the watch industry but have specializations in their respective fields.
 He then talked about the brand’s successful collaborations with Japanese fashion designer Kunihiko Morinaga and interior designer Sam Amoia.

 Where to buy Rado watches

 You can buy Rado watches on its official online stores.
 At the moment, it’s available in four locations: Deutschland, Österreich, United Kingdom, and the United States.
-Each watch page will have a recommended retail price—you can either order online, or you can find a retailer near you.
+Each watch page will have a recommended retail price—you can either order online or find a retailer near you.

 Rado warranty policy

 According to Rado’s website, all of the company’s watches come with a two-year warranty.
-When presenting to a repair center, the warranty certificate should be dated, completed, and stamped by the official Rado dealer.
+The warranty certificate should be dated, completed, and stamped by the official Rado dealer when presenting to a repair center.